xyproto/algernon/README.md

 // Add an URL prefix that will have *admin* rights.
 AddAdminPrefix(string)

-// Add a new reverse proxy given a path prefix, endpoint and an endpoint URL AddReverseProxy(string, string, string)
+// Add a reverse proxy given a path prefix and an endpoint URL AddReverseProxy(string, string)

 // Add an URL prefix that will have *user* rights.
 AddUserPrefix(string)